Best Home Phone for Dementia Patients

 3. Panasonic Amplified Cordless Home Phone

 With this cordless phone, you can solve common problems associated with ageing, such as hearing loss and vision loss.
-It has a clean design and can work well for the early stages of dementia.
-However, this model is usually not appropriate for the mid to late stages of Dementia.
-This model’s advanced features and additional buttons can easily confuse seniors whose dementia has progressed.
+It has a clean design and can work well for the early stages of Dementia.
+However, this model is usually inappropriate for the mid to late stages of Dementia.
+This model’s advanced features and additional buttons can easily confuse seniors whose Dementia has progressed.

 - Easy-to-see LCD display and easy-to-use buttons